Health Requirements for New Students

 Where can I get vaccinated?

-If you have not been vaccinated within the past five years, you may be able to receive a Bacterial Meningitis vaccine from the following:
+If you have not been vaccinated within the past five years, you may be able to receive a Meningitis vaccine from the following:

 - your health care provider

 - a local health clinic in your neighborhood or